 - 1. Review BOCES District Safety Plan and their specific Building Level Emergency Response Plan (BLERP) for their particular building with their staff no later than October 1 of each academic year. - 2.
-All BOCES staff shall receive annual training on the Emergency Response Plan and shall include, but not be limited to, School Violence Prevention and Mental Health.
+All BOCES staff shall receive annual training on the Emergency Response, which includes the Building Plan, and an explanation of Shelter, Hold-in-Place, Evacuation, Lockdown, Lockout (SHELL) and shall include, but not be limited to, School Violence Prevention and Mental Health.
 The training is available via the OCM BOCES website.
 After completing the training, the individual is required to fill out a form to receive credit.
 This training is mandated for all staff to be completed by September 15 of each year.
 New employees hired after the start of the school year shall receive training within thirty (30) days of such hire. - 3.
 Prepare step-by-step warning and response actions for specific anticipated emergency situations. - 4.
 Prepare an emergency warning system that is in place and functional for informing parents, guardians and the community of the actual or impending activation of Emergency Response Procedures by OCM BOCES. - 5.
 Prepare education, training and drills required to assure effective operation of the plan.